File comparison: Reasoning

-There are various reasons to use comparison tools, and tools themselves use different approaches.
-To compare binary files, a tool may use byte-level comparison.
-Comparing text files or computer programs, many tools use a side-by-side visual comparison.
-This gives the user the chance to choose which changes to keep or reject before merging the files into a new version.
-Or perhaps to keep them both as-is for later reference, through some form of "versioning" control.
+Comparison tools are used for various reasons.
+When one wishes to compare binary files, byte-level is probably best.
+But if one wishes to compare text files or computer programs, a side-by-side visual comparison is usually best.
+This gives the user the chance to decide which file is the preferred one to retain, if the files should be merged to create one containing all the differences, or perhaps to keep them both as-is for later reference, through some form of "versioning" control.

-File comparison is an important, and integral process of file synchronization and backup.
-In backup methodologies, the issue of data corruption is important.
-Rarely is there a warning before corruption occurs, this can make recovery difficult or impossible.
-Often, the problem is only apparent the next time someone tries to open a file.
-In this circumstance, a comparison tool can help to isolate the introduction of the problem.
+File comparison is an important, and most likely integral, part of file synchronization and backup.
+In backup methodologies, the issue of data corruption is an important one.
+Corruption occurs without warning and without one's knowledge; at least usually until too late to recover the missing parts.
+Usually, the only way to know for sure if a file has become corrupted is when it is next used or opened.
+Barring that, one must use a comparison tool to at least recognize that a difference has occurred.
+Therefore, all file sync or backup programs must include file comparison if these programs are to be actually useful and trusted.

 Historical uses

 Prior to file comparison, machines existed to compare magnetic tapes or punch cards.
 The IBM 519 Card Reproducer could determine whether a deck of punched cards were equivalent.
 In 1957, John Van Gardner developed a system to compare the check sums of loaded sections of Fortran programs to debug compilation problems on the IBM 704.